oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_GPU_numba-dpex_Genetic_Algorithm/README.md

 **5. Install dependencies**
 <!-- It is required to have requirement.txt file in sample dir.
 It should list additional libraries, such as matplotlib, ipykernel etc. -->
->**Note**: Before running the following commands, make sure your Conda/Python environment is activated
+>**Note**: Before running the following commands, make sure your Conda environment is activated

 ```
 pip install -r requirements.txt